 How Long Will It Take?

 The length of an individual session is usually 50-100 minutes.
 Group sessions may last longer.
-Treatment sessions may occur 1-2 times per week for 12-16 weeks.
+Treatment sessions may occur one to two times per week for 12-16 weeks.
 This is a general guideline and depending on your situation, treatment may be longer or shorter.
 Keep in mind it may take several tries to unlearn poor habits and to learn healthier ones.

 There are no known complications to CBT for patients.
 CBT is usually done on an outpatient basis.
 This may be in a therapist's office or in a community health center.

-Some therapists advise that you return for a check-up about 3, 6, and 12 months after therapy has ended.
+Some therapists advise that you return for a check-up about three, six, and 12 months after therapy has ended.
 In addition, you may call your therapist whenever the need arises.

 The goal of CBT is to change your thought process and unhealthy thought patterns to allow healthy and realistic responses to difficult situations.
-Many patients notice an improvement in their symptoms within 3-4 weeks of beginning CBT and doing their "homework."
+Many patients notice an improvement in their symptoms within three to four weeks of beginning CBT and doing their "homework."

 Call Your Doctor If Any of the Following Occurs